fyteach/Stat-Slides/Topic-2-Graphical-Descriptions.md

 ## Conventions on Constructing Bins

-- Textbook convention for a continuous variable: Take an appropriate bin width, take the first lower bin as the minimum, and then take left closed and right opened intervals as bins.
+- For a continuous variable: Take an appropriate bin width, take the first lower bin as the minimum, and then take left closed and right opened intervals as bins.

-- Textbook convention for a discrete variable: Take an appropriate bin width and take the first lower bin limit to be a value slightly smaller than the minimum minus of the data set.
+- For a discrete variable: Take an appropriate bin width and take the first lower bin limit to be a value slightly smaller than the minimum minus of the data set.
 - Excel convention (roughly): take left opened and right closed intervals.

 ::: {.remark}